/ /

 We were harassed by an aggressive male mountain goat (toxic masculinity is the worst) who headbutted our tent at one point, and 50 mph winds made us pack up camp as sunset was approaching and move to find a more protected place to set up camp – which, by the way, doesn’t seem to exist in the Enchantments.

-This hike leaves from the same trailhead as Colchuck Lake, which you’ll find below, but takes you up Aasgard Pass, through the Enchantments Basin with ALL of the alpine lakes, and down past Snow Lake.
-You’ll end at the Snow Lake trailhead.
+This hike leaves from the same trailhead as the Colchuck Lake trail, which you’ll find below, but takes you up Aasgard Pass, through the Enchantments Basin with ALL of the alpine lakes, and down past Snow Lakes.

 If you are one of the lucky few, lucky you!
 If not, you can still experience the beauty of the Enchantments as a brutal day hike, but it is not a hike that you should take lightly.